bemery94/3D_octomapping/laser_conversions/readme.md

-# laser_assembler_implementation
+# slam_3D

 ## Overview

-The laser_assembler_implementation package produces a 3D map of the surrounding environment using the vertical laser scanner (i.e. laser_lsm).
-The conv_laser_to_cloud node converts the laser scans, from laser_lsm, from [LaserScan](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) into [PointCloud] in the map_world_frame (which is defined by the hector_mapping_implementation package), using the [laser_geometry](http://wiki.ros.org/laser_geometry) package.
-The PointClouds are then passed into the [laser_assembler](http://wiki.ros.org/laser_assembler) package which joins each [PointCloud] into a 3D map.
-The call_laser_assembler_srv node then calls the assemble_scans service (from the laser_assembler package) which publishes the map.
+The slam_3D package produces a 3D map of the surrounding environment using the vertical laser scanner (i.e. laser_lsm) and horizontal laser scanner (laser_lsl).
+The conv_laser_to_cloud node converts the laser scans, from laser_lsm, from [LaserScan](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) into [PointCloud], using the [laser_geometry](http://wiki.ros.org/laser_geometry) package.
 The conv_cloud_to_cloud2 node then converts the [PointCloud] into a [PointCloud2] message (This message can be used to produce an octomap, which only accepts PointCloud2 msgs).

-The laser_assembler_implementation package has been tested under [ROS] Indigo and Ubuntu 14.04.
+The slam_3D package has been tested under [ROS] Indigo and Ubuntu 14.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Authors:**